Helping Hands for South Sudan

 Gabriel with wife, Roda, also from South Sudan

-Gabriel with four of his five adorable children!
+Gabriel and Roda with their five adorable children!

 Ron is a recently retired tax vice president from Intel.
 He has been active with nonprofits, such as serving on the Session (governing body) at Presbyterian Church of Los Gatos, where he served as Treasurer and Chair of the Finance Committee.
 He also was a director of the Pittsburgh Theological Seminary before he moved to Los Gatos, California in 2010.